MicrosoftDocs/azure-aks-docs/articles/aks/improving-fault-tolerance-with-tcp-keepalive.md

 - `net.ipv4.tcp_keepalive_intvl`
 - `net.ipv4.tcp_keepalive_probes`

 Unsafe sysctls are either not namespaced or not properly isolated between pods.
 Modifying these parameters can potentially impact the stability and security of the node or other pods.
 By default, Kubernetes disables unsafe sysctls.
 To use them, a cluster administrator must explicitly enable specific unsafe sysctls on each node by configuring the kubelet.
-You can find more detailed information about the supported configurations for both the node operating system and kubelet as well as how to enable unsafe sysctls in kubelet in our [prescriptive guidance](custom-node-configuration.md).
+You can find more detailed information about the supported configurations for both the node operating system and kubelet, and how to enable unsafe sysctls in kubelet in our [prescriptive guidance](custom-node-configuration.md).

 > [!NOTE]
 > Starting with Kubernetes 1.29, TCP keepalive sysctls are considered safe and are enabled by default.
 You don't need to enable them explicitly in your cluster.